SalmaHossam167/E_Commerce_project-/README.md

 - 🚚 **Late Delivery Prediction** — predict if an order will be delayed before it happens
 - 💰 **Price Prediction** — estimate product price based on dimensions & category
 - 📊 **Business Intelligence** — customer behavior, sales trends & product analysis
+- 👥 **RFM Segmentation** — classify customers by behavior and generate actionable recommendations

 ---